-22 AT, BE, CY, CZ, DE, DK, EE, EL, ES, FI, FR, HR, IE, IT, LT, LU, LV, MT, PT, RO, SI, SK.
+24 AT, BE, BG, CY, CZ, DE, DK, EE, EL, ES, FI, FR, HR, IE, IT, LT, LU, LV, MT, NL, PL, PT, RO, SE, SI,

+SK.

-23 The expenditures reported for the RRF are estimates processed by the Commission based on the information on climate tracking published as part of the Commission's analyses of the recovery and resilience plans.
-The data reported cover the 22 national recovery and resilience plans assessed and approved by the Commission by 5 October 2021 and the amount will evolve as more plans are assessed.
-See: https://ec.europa.eu/info/business-economy-euro/recovery-coronavirus/recovery-and-resilience-facility/recovery-and-resilience
+25 The expenditures reported for the RRF are estimates processed by the Commission based on the information on climate tracking, published as part of the Commission's analyses of the recovery and resilience plans.
+The data reported cover the 26 national recovery and resilience plans assessed and approved by the Commission by 08 September 2022.